mozilla-l10n/documentation/tools/mercurial/setting_mercurial_environment.md

 The last command makes sure you’re working against central (to be more precise, it moves you to the `central` bookmark).

 Now you can complete the setup for Arcanist.
-Follow the instructions on screen to complete, it will require you to connect to Phrabricator and generate an API key to copy in the terminal:
+Follow the instructions on screen to complete, it will require you to connect to Phabricator and generate an API key to copy in the terminal:

 ```BASH
 $ cd ~/mozilla/mercurial/mozilla-unified